Witch Words, Vocabulary and Wicca Dictionary

 Handfasting – A marriage or union ceremony within the Pagan community.

-Hedgecraft – A path loosely based on the old wise women (and men), cunning folk, herbalists, healers and witches, mainly from European backgrounds.
+Hedgecraft – A path loosely based on the old wise women (and men), cunning folk, herbalists, healers and hedge witches, mainly from European backgrounds.

 Hex – From the German hexen, for practicing witchcraft.
 A hex is usually understood as a curse or malignant spell placed upon a person.